 Covid-19 has thrown the typical Australian way of working into a spin.
 Employees have been forced to work from home, and with that have come many challenges as well as many great rewards.
-In this article, Anthony Merlin, Director at i2C Architects, gives insight into what the post-pandemic workplace may look like.
+In this article, Anthony Merlin, Director at i2C, gives insight into what the post-pandemic workplace may look like.

 Is the Typical Workstation a Thing of the Past?